-If you’ve ever tasted fresh milk, with its creamy, slightly sweet flavor, you know how delicious good milk can be.
-You probably also noted the brand and the grocery store it came from.
+If you’ve ever tasted fresh milk with its creamy, slightly sweet flavor, you know how delicious good milk can be.
+You probably also noted the brand and the grocery store from which it came.
 Likewise, you may have experienced milk that tasted off or gone bad — perhaps with hints of burnt, plastic or cardboard flavors.
-These off-flavor notes are caused by oxidation in the milk, which is caused by light exposure.
+These off-flavor notes are caused by oxidation in the milk which is caused by light exposure.

 As part of its ongoing commitment to fresh marketing, Hillphoenix sponsored two studies, conducted by researchers at the Virginia Tech Food Science Department, Chemours Packaging, and the Dairy Research Institute, to investigate the effects of fluorescent and LED lighting under retail storage conditions on consumer acceptance of the flavor of milk.

 Milk consumption in the United States has been decreasing for decades, declining 5.2% in 2015 alone — but for what reason?
 One probable cause is increasing competition with alternative plant-based milk beverages.
 The trend may also be partly due to consumer experiences with fresh milk containing off-flavors and lower nutrient quality due to light-induced oxidation reactions.
 Research has long established that exposure to fluorescent light in the retail case generates a variety of volatile compounds that overwhelm fresh milk’s familiar sweet, mild flavor and clean, pleasing aftertaste.
 The vitamins, lipids, and proteins in milk are also affected by these oxidation reactions.
 A 2002 study found that untrained consumers can detect off-flavor in 2% milk exposed to fluorescent light for as little as one to two hours.